 - 1) Obligations of the U.S. Government or Government Agencies may be held in any amounts. - 2) No more than 25% of the fixed income portfolio may be rated below-investment grade. - 3) Corporate Bond investments shall be diversified by sector, such as, industrial, utility, financial or communication services.
-Investments in any particular industry sector may not exceed 20% of the market value of the fixed income portfolio. - 4) Investment is limited to no more than 5% of the outstanding debt of any one issuer. - 5) Investment in any one security shall not exceed 5% of the fixed income portfolio at cost although the Committee may waive this requirement for pre-refunded issues
+Investments in any particular industry sector may not exceed 20% of the market value of the fixed income portfolio. - 4) Yankee bonds are debt obligations issued by a foreign entity denominated in U.S. dollars and traded in the U.S. - i Yankee Bonds rated Baa / BBB or higher, investment grade, will be considered US Investment Grade Fixed Income. - 5) Investment is limited to no more than 5% of the outstanding debt of any one issuer. - 6) Investment in any one security shall not exceed 5% of the fixed income portfolio at cost although the Committee may waive this requirement for pre-refunded issues